krahets/hello-algo/en/docs/chapter_sorting/sorting_algorithm.md

 **Adaptability**: <u>Adaptive sorting</u> can utilize the existing order information in the input data to reduce the amount of computation, achieving better time efficiency.
 The best-case time complexity of adaptive sorting algorithms is typically better than the average time complexity.

-**Comparison-based or not**: <u>Comparison-based sorting</u> relies on comparison operators ($<$, $=$, $>$) to determine the relative order of elements, thereby sorting the entire array, with a theoretical optimal time complexity of $O(n \log n)$. <u>Non-comparison sorting</u> does not use comparison operators and can achieve a time complexity of $O(n)$, but its versatility is relatively limited.
+**Comparison-based or non-comparison**: <u>Comparison-based sorting</u> relies on comparison operators ($<$, $=$, $>$) to determine the relative order of elements, thereby sorting the entire array, with a theoretical optimal time complexity of $O(n \log n)$. <u>Non-comparison sorting</u> does not use comparison operators and can achieve a time complexity of $O(n)$, but its versatility is relatively limited.

 ## 11.1.2 &nbsp; Ideal Sorting Algorithm

-**Fast execution, in-place, stable, adaptive, good versatility**.
+**Fast, in-place, stable, adaptive, and broadly applicable**.
 Clearly, no sorting algorithm has been discovered to date that combines all of these characteristics.
 Therefore, when selecting a sorting algorithm, it is necessary to decide based on the specific characteristics of the data and the requirements of the problem.

-Next, we will learn about various sorting algorithms together and analyze the advantages and disadvantages of each sorting algorithm based on the above evaluation dimensions.
+Next, we will examine various sorting algorithms and analyze their advantages and disadvantages based on the evaluation dimensions above.